-With so many outlets in which to sell games, it’s best to keep in mind some tips to help those doing the selling to get the most cash for their cartridge.
+With so many outlets in which to sell your games, it’s best to keep in mind some tips to help those doing the selling to get the most cash in old games and gaming accessories.

 Think like a professional

-There’s nothing wrong with selling retro video games online for a buck or two apiece—if your goal is only to recoup the bare minimum on your investment.
-Any professional seller will tell you that it’s better to sell one game for 50 bucks than a few for five bucks.
+There’s nothing wrong with selling games online for a buck or two apiece—if your goal is only to recoup the bare minimum on your investment.
+Any professional retailer will tell you that it’s better to sell one game for 50 bucks than a few for five bucks.
 There are also percentages to keep in mind.
 When dealing in rare titles that can fetch hundreds of dollars minimum, you’ll want your potential return to hover in the 20% range.
-Conversely, try to sell lower-priced games for three or four times their asking price.
+Conversely, try to move your lower-priced games for three or four times their asking price.
 If they are rare enough, you just might succeed at this.
 But above all else…

 Don’t mistake rarity for demand

 A private seller may have what he or she believes to be a rare cartridge game.
 That doesn’t necessarily mean it will fetch a high price.
 Like any other capitalistic endeavor, the second-hand game market is subject to the laws of supply and demand.
-This is very good point to take into consideration when you buy and sell used video games online.
+This is a very good point to take into consideration.
 Unlike the world of comics, there’s a dearth of resources in the form of price guides where it concerns the worth of old video games (although there are a few helpful resources out there).
 That means buyers should perform their own market analysis, which brings us to our next point.

 Get a sense of the market